 Already testing traffic lights, stop signs & roundabouts in development software.
 Your Tesla will soon be able to go from your garage at home to parking at work with no driver input at all.— Elon Musk (@elonmusk) December 9, 2018

 Musk also claimed that Tesla owners should soon be able to drive from home to work without any driver interaction at all.
 The Tesla CEO did not have a timeline for these rollouts at the time of his tweets, but we know that as of mid-2020, the vehicle responds to traffic lights and stop signs, but can’t fully navigate or autosteer on city streets.
 The roundabout feature will likely take longer to implement.

-In conclusion, it’s exciting to see new features roll out as the over-the-air software updates are one of the things that make Tesla so special.
+It’s exciting to see new features roll out as the over-the-air software updates are one of the things that make Tesla so special.
 With the release of Hardware 3, we expect the Full Self-Driving feature set to accelerate even more in 2020 and 2021.